Web hosting forms the backbone of your online presence — but it can also become your biggest security risk.

 3. Web Server Misconfigurations

-Basic website owners, especially those on low-cost shared hosting, will often have no idea whether their servers have been configured properly or not.
+Basic website owners, especially those on cheap shared hosting, will often have no idea whether their servers have been configured properly or not.
 A significant number of issues can arise from poorly configured servers.

 For example, the running of unpatched or outdated applications.
 Although there are error handling mechanisms for technical issues that arise during execution, flaws can remain unseen until exploited.